CalumR23/liferay-portal/README.markdown

 The repository is setup as a [multi-project Gradle build](https://docs.gradle.org/current/userguide/multi_project_builds.html).

-If you are running Windows, Replace all the `./gradlew` in the examples below with `gradlew.bat`.
+If you are running Windows, replace all the `./gradlew` in the examples below with `gradlew.bat`.

 ## Running Tests